w3f/polkadot-spec/spec.md

 - As part of this:
   - for each transaction `tx` in `block.transactions`, `Nobody` calls `S[tx.destination][tx.function_name](tx.params...)`.
 If a transaction aborts, then the block is aborted and considered invalid.
     - Transactions can include signed statements from external actors such as fishermen, but crucially can also contain unsigned statements that simply record an "accepted" truth (or piece of extrinsic data).
 If a transaction is unsigned but is included as part of a block, then its sender is System.
 Timestamp would be an example of this.
 When a validator signs a block as a relay-chain candidate they implicitly ratify each of the blocks statements as being valid truths.
     - One set of statements that appear in the block are selected parachain candidates.
-In this case it is a simple message to `S.Parachain.update_head(parachain_id: U64, head_data: bytes, egress_queue_roots: [H256, ...], balance_uploads: [ [ U64, U256 ], ... ])`.
+In this case it is a simple message to `S.Parachain.update_head(parachain_id: ChainID, head_data: bytes, egress_queue_roots: [ Hash ], balance_uploads: [ ( AccountID, Balance ) ])`.
 This call ensures any DOT balances on the parachain required as fees for the egress-queue is burned. `balance_uploads` records the change of any funds owned as a result of transfer from on-parachain to parachain-on-relaychain.

 ### Invalid blocks